 The processes for setting values, goals and priorities are evident in the Principles of Community, the President's goal setting, the Strategic Plan, and the integrated planning process.
 Performance standards are evident in the role of the RPIE, especially in the setting of IEPI markers, and in the widespread discussion of the Scorecard.
-The use of hIgh quality research is evident in the RPIE campus research tools, the process for the development of the Strategic, Educational, and Facilities Master Plans, and the District's membership in EAB.
+The use of high quality research is evident in the RPIE campus research tools, and the process for the development of the Strategic, Educational, and Facilities Master Plans.
 The integration of educational and resources planning is evident in the program and budget planning processes.
 The allocation of resources to support and improve learning is evident in the Program Plan budget process and in the use of grant funding to support student learning.
 Evaluation of planning is evident in integrated planning, the Board of Trustees' goal setting process, and the Strategic Plan update process.